-Learn seven best practices for effectively gathering and using customer reviews and client testimonials on your website and social media, in your marketing pieces and content, and as part of other brand promotions.
+Learn seven best practices for gathering and using customer reviews and client testimonials on your website and as part of your marketing and promotions.

 Using client testimonials and customer reviews on your website and in your marketing can be an incredibly powerful tactic to boost sales conversions and get new clients — but only if you use them the right way.
 Not every testimonial is equal and not every review is helpful.